cthogg/gatsby-theme-modern-portfolio/docs/gatsby-themes.md

 1. Use a basic theme Y
 2. Adapt a basic theme Y
 3. Build a theme Y
 4. Document it.
-5. Use the spectrum chat.
-It is not too good at the moment unfortunately
+Y
+5. Send to Fikri
+6. Send to the Spectrum chat.

 ## Example Theme
 https://github.com/sw-yx/gatsby-theme-dev-blog